 In use from 1982-05-01

 Agronomic yields are defined as the crop grain and non-grain biomass harvested in a given growing cycle and serve as the basic measurement for comparing production differences among treatments.
 For annual row-cropping systems of corn, soybean and wheat, yield is determined as the grain biomass collected during harvest; for annual sorghum, yield is determined as the non-grain biomass harvested.
-For perennial crops, including monoculture systems, such as switchgrass and miscanthus, and polyculture systems that are harvested annually, such as restored prairie, native grasses, early successional (GLBRC only) and historical vegetation (GLBRC only), yield is determined as the biomass harvested at the end of the growing season.
+For perennial crops, including monoculture systems, such as switchgrass and miscanthus, and polyculture systems that are harvested annually, such as restored prairie, native grasses,and early successional (GLBRC only), yield is determined as the biomass harvested at the end of the growing season.
 For alfalfa, harvested several times per year, yield is the sum of biomass harvested over the growing season.
 For woody cropping systems of short-rotation poplar, annual yield is determined as the biomass collected at clear-cutting divided by the number of years of growth.

 Grain Harvest of Annual Row-crops

 Grain yields of annual row-crops (corn, soybean and wheat) are measured using two different procedures:

 - harvested grain is off-loaded into weigh a wagon (equipped with load cells) and weighed on-site.
 Yield reported in bushels per acre (bu/ac) at standard moisture content (see below).

 - grain harvesters are fitted with a GPS-referenced yield monitoring system that provides yield maps for each 1 ha treatment plot.
 See the precision agriculture yield monitoring dataset (KBS037) for more information.